 Let's Talk About Your One Word

 Happy New Year’s Eve, yall!
-Over the last week I’ve seen the “One Word” prompts all over social media, asking everyone what their word is for 2019.
+Over the last week I’ve seen the “One Word” prompts all over social media, asking everyone what their word is for the new year.

 What is it?